Updated on November 7, 2023 by Julie McCool

-A pair of museums in downtown Whytheville display an interesting and diverse collection.
+A pair of museums in downtown Wytheville display an interesting and diverse collection.
 The Thomas J Boyd Museum is named for the “Father of Wytheville,” a godson of Thomas Jefferson.
 One display highlights pieces by local craftsman and weavers.
-Another tells the frightening story of the town’s 1950 polio outbreak, the largest number of polio cases per capita in the US.
-Next door, the Haller-Gibboney Rock House preserves the home of Whytheville’s first resident doctor.
+Another tells the frightening story of the town's 1950 polio outbreak, the largest number of polio cases per capita in the US.
+Next door, the Haller-Gibboney Rock House preserves the home of Wytheville's first resident doctor.
 Period furniture and architecture tell the story of life in the 19th and early 20th centuries.

 Stay, Dine, and Drink in Southwest VA

 With such a large region to explore, you'll need at least several days to visit every place on our Southwest Virginia to do list.
 Fortunately, there are lots of small cities and quaint towns where you can stay and dine in the region.
 Following are highlights of the Southwest Virginia towns and hotels where we stayed during our SWVA road trip, along with restaurants, breweries, wineries, and bars we sampled.

 Fun Things to Do in Abingdon Virginia